Christmas banned? The unknown, forgotten and surprising history of this holiday tradition

 The Scottish church and Christmas

 And while Christmas was unbanned in England and North America, that was not the case for centuries in Scotland.

-"The Scottish Kirk, the church, did not approve of Christmas and so they managed to reban it in 1690," Flanders tells The Current's Anna Maria Tremonti.
+"The Scottish Kirk, the church, did not approve of Christmas and so they managed to reban it in 1690," Flanders told The Current's Anna Maria Tremonti.

-Flanders says that while Christmas has changed in many ways over the centuries, there is a constant longing for a better past and a perfect Christmas.
+Flanders said that while Christmas has changed in many ways over the centuries, there is a constant longing for a better past and a perfect Christmas.